-There are many subsets under this main type, the dreadnought being the most popular.
-As long as they have steel strings and an acoustic body, they fall under this guitar type.
+There are many subsets under this steel string acoustic guitars, the dreadnought models being the most popular.
+As long as they have steel strings and an acoustic body, they fall under the steel string acoustic guitar group.

 Because of its broad scope, we are only going to feature the three main body styles - Dreadnought, OM, and Parlor.
 These are the ones that you’re going to encounter 90% of the time.

 Here's a good rule of thumb: smaller guitars sound warmer with focused mid-range.
 While large-bodied ones are louder and have more bass.

 If you're choosing between two guitars of similar size, you ought to put more weight on the tonewoods.